 How can we approach our responsibilities in life with wisdom and a healthy mindset?
-Listen to the podcast, reflect on some questions, and go deeper into study on your own or with a group.
+Listen to the podcast or watch the featured video.
+Then, reflect on some questions and go deeper into study on your own or with a group.
 If you're participating in our reading plan One Story that Leads to Jesus, this Reflections Bible Study lines up with week 24.

 Everyone can relate to the desire to either escape or control their lives.
 Which approach do you relate to most?